Iraqi insurgency (2003–2011): Foreign fighters' nationality distribution

-Abu Musab al-Zarqawi
+Abu Musab al-Zarqawi, al-Qaeda in Iraq, and Sunni jihadists

 The extent of Zarqawi's influence is a source of much controversy.
 Zarqawi was reported killed in action in March 2004 in "a statement signed by a dozen alleged insurgent groups".
 His Jordanian family then held a funeral service on his behalf, although no body was recovered and positively identified.
 Iraqi leaders denied the presence of Zarqawi in Fallujah prior to the U.S. attack on that city in November 2004.
 Zarqawi's existence was even questioned.

 Involvement of Zarqawi in significant terrorist incidents was not usually proven, although his group often claimed it perpetrated bombings.
 As al-Qaeda is an "opt-in" group (meaning everyone who agrees to some basic Wahhabi moral tenets and the fundamental goals may consider himself a member), it is most likely that "Al-Qaeda in Iraq" is a loose association of largely independent cells united by a common strategy and vision, rather than a unified organization with a firm internal structure.

 On 8 June 2006, Iraqi officials confirmed Zarqawi was killed by two 500 lb laser-guided bombs dropped from an F-16 the previous evening.
 Abu Ayyub al-Masri, an Egyptian who was trained in Al-Qaeda camps in Afghanistan took his place.

 A document found in Zarqawi's safe house indicates that the guerrilla group was trying to provoke the U.S. to attack Iran in order to reinvigorate the resistance in Iraq and to weaken American forces in Iraq.
 "The question remains, how to draw the Americans into fighting a war against Iran?
 It is not known whether American is serious in its animosity towards Iraq, because of the big support Iran is offering to America in its war in Afghanistan and in Iraq.
 Hence, it is necessary first to exaggerate the Iranian danger and to convince America and the west in general, of the real danger coming from Iran...".
 The document then outlines 6 ways to incite war between the two nations.
 Iraqi national security adviser Mowaffak al-Rubaie said the document, shows al-Qaeda in Iraq is in "pretty bad shape."
 He added that "we believe that this is the beginning of the end of al-Qaeda in Iraq."

 Journalist Jill Carroll, detailing her captivity in Iraq, described one of her captors who identified himself as Abdullah Rashid and leader of the Mujahideen Shura Council in Iraq.
 He told her that; "The Americans were constantly saying that the mujahideen in Iraq were led by foreigners...
 So, the Iraqi insurgents went to Zarqawi and insisted that an Iraqi be put in charge."
 She continued by stating; "But as I saw in coming weeks, Zarqawi remained the insurgents' hero, and the most influential member of their council, whatever Nour/Rashid's position...
 At various times, I heard my captors discussing changes in their plans because of directives from the council and Zarqawi."